d4n3sh/thedaneshproject/content/posts/2008-01-28-xps-m1330-now-ubuntu-ready.md

 ---
 ![][1]

-Dell&#8217;s top of the range notebook and currently also the best notebook from Dell, the XPS M1330 is now being shipped pre-installed with Ubuntu 7.10 (Gutsy Gibbon).
+Dell's top of the range notebook and currently also the best notebook from Dell, the XPS M1330 is now being shipped pre-installed with Ubuntu 7.10 (Gutsy Gibbon).
 The Ubuntu powered XPS notebooks are currently only available in Germany, UK, France and Spain.
-Hopefully Dell expands it&#8217;s Ubuntu on Dell range to Malaysia soon.
+Hopefully Dell expands it's Ubuntu on Dell range to Malaysia soon.
 The use of Linux in Asia is constantly growing and one might find this an ideal business opportunity.
-Don&#8217;t you think so Dell?
+Don't you think so Dell?

-Linux on Dell has been a big hit among it&#8217;s customer and potential customers as seen on Direct2Dell.
-The biggest requests on Dell&#8217;s community sites [direct2dell][2] and [IdeaStorm][3] have been to get [Ubuntu on more hardware][4] and [made available around the globe][5].
+Linux on Dell has been a big hit among it's customer and potential customers as seen on Direct2Dell.
+The biggest requests on Dell's community sites [direct2dell][2] and [IdeaStorm][3] have been to get [Ubuntu on more hardware][4] and [made available around the globe][5].

 ![][6]